-Why have an eye test?
+Why should I have an eye test?

 Where can I have my eyes tested?

-Medicare subsidises eye tests provided by optometrists for all Australian permanent residents.
+Medicare subsidises eye tests given by optometrists for all Australian permanent residents.
 If the optometrist bills the government directly on your behalf, you won't have to pay anything.
 This is known as bulk billing.